two stamps - one says global the other say local seo

 6 Ways to Improve Your Local SEO

 Nowadays, it doesn’t matter who your audience is; your business can improve its local SEO, whether you can serve your neighbor or someone on the other side of the world.
 We love connecting and working with local clients, especially when we meet them at an in-person event.
-So let’s dig into what local SEO is and why your business needs to keep your local SEO updated to drive more leads and sales.
+So, let’s dig into what local SEO is and why your business needs to keep it updated to drive more leads and sales.

 What Is Local SEO?